Valençay: History

 At the end of the 16th century, Jean of Estampes built a gatehouse in the shape of a keep, confined to four turrets.
 It connects to the spans built by Jacques.
 Jean built the building and the tower on the left of the central house.
 In the 17th century, Dominique of Estampes finished the wing in the same style as the first half.
 The castle then formed a quadrilateral enclosed by a second wing and, at the bottom of the court, by arcades.

 Finance remained mixed with Valençay's history: among its successive owners include farmers.
 Valençay was sold in 1747 to the general farmer Legendre de Villemorien.
 He demolished a part of the buildings, preserving only the entry and the first wing.
 Also Scottish banker John Law purchased it.

 In 1803 the castle was purchased by diplomat Charles Maurice de Talleyrand..

 On 6 May 1941, Georges Bégué, the first SOE agent from England, was parachuted into a field near Valençay.
 Fifty years later, the Valençay SOE Memorial, originally known as the "Spirit of Partnership," was dedicated in honour of the 104 members of SOE's F Section who died for the liberation of France.

+At the end of the Second World War, Valençay suffered considerable damage in August 1944 when an SS division burnt down 42 buildings and murdered 8 innocent people.